University Of Southern California

 -

-Knowledge-focused TerminatedThis study uses a very powerful 7 Tesla MRI scanner to take detailed pictures of the brain in testicular cancer patients who have low testosterone (hypogonadism) and are receiving testosterone replacement therapy.
-The goal is to see if this advanced imaging can detect changes in …
+Knowledge-focused TerminatedThis study uses a very powerful 7 Tesla MRI scanner to take detailed pictures of the brain in testicular cancer patients who have low testosterone (hypogonadism) and are on testosterone replacement therapy.
+The goal is to see if the MRI can detect changes in brain structure and f…

 Sponsor: University of Southern California • Aim: Knowledge-focused